ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 ## User privacy

+!!! caution

     The username of the User performing the action is logged.
 When acting through HTTP, User's IP is also logged.
     Your Data Protection Officer or GDPR representative should be aware of this, so they can ensure users are informed if needed, depending on your use case, jurisdiction, and company policy.

     For example, if a content edition feature, such as reader's comments, is available on front office, the recent activity log records the front user IPs.

 ## PHP API